Do PAC-Learners Learn the Marginal Distribution?: Detailed Proofs of Section Reference

 \subsection{Uniform Convergence and UBME}

-We now discuss the relation between TV-learning and prior conditions considered in the distribution-family model, namely uniform convergence (for sufficiency) and uniformly bounded metric entropy (for necessity).
-First, we show that Exact (and therefore also Strong) TV-learning strictly contains uniform convergence. \begin{proposition} In the distribution-family model:
+We now discuss the relation between density estimation and prior conditions considered in the distribution-family model: uniform convergence (for sufficiency) and uniformly bounded metric entropy (for necessity).
+First, we show that density estimation strictly contains uniform convergence. \begin{proposition} In the distribution-family model:

-\end{proposition} \begin{proof} Containment is immediate from the characterization of ETV-learning + UBME as Uniform Estimation (\Cref{thm:TV-Estimation}).
-Strictness follows from Benedek and Itai's \cite{benedek1991learnability} example of a learnable class that fails uniform convergence.
+\end{proposition} \begin{proof} Containment is immediate from the characterization of DE + UBME as uniform estimation (\Cref{app-thm:TV-Estimation}).
+Strictness follows from \cite{benedek1991learnability}'s example of a learnable class that fails uniform convergence.
 Let $D$ be the uniform distribution over $[0,1]$, and let $H$ consist of all sets of finite support and the all $1$'s function.
 It is easy to see uniform convergence fails, since choosing $h=\vec{1}$, for any finite sample $T$ there is always a completely consistent hypothesis with error $1$, namely the indicator $\mathbf{1}_T$.
-On the other hand, since $\mathscr{P}$ is just a single distribution, ETV-learning is trivial. \end{proof}
+On the other hand, since $\mathscr{P}$ is just a single distribution, density estimation is trivial. \end{proof}

-Finally, we discuss the connection between Weak TV-learning and UBME. \begin{proposition} Any class $(\mathscr P, X, H)$ with metric entropy $m(\varepsilon)$ is WTV-learnable in
+Finally, we discuss the connection between weak density estimation and UBME. \begin{proposition} Any class $(\mathscr P, X, H)$ with metric entropy $m(\varepsilon)$ has a weak density estimator on

 samples. \end{proposition} \begin{proof} We argue it is sufficient to simply output the empirical distance estimator on an unlabeled sample $T$ of size $O(\frac{\log(m(\varepsilon/8))+\log(1/\delta))}{\varepsilon^2})$.
 Fix any $D \in \mathscr{P}$, and let $(C,c)$ denote an $(\varepsilon/8)$-covering-map pair promised by UBME.
 Note that $(C,c)$ is not known to the learner, and is used only in the analysis.